Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 BIO 485 Immunology (3 Credits)

-General properties of immune responses; cells and tissues of immune system; lymphocyte activation and specificity; effector mechanisms; immunity to microbes; immunodeficiency and aids; autoimmune diseases; transplantation.
+General properties of immune responses; cells and tissues of immune system; lymphocyte activation and specificity; effector mechanisms; immunity to microbes; immunodeficiency and AIDS; autoimmune diseases; transplantation.

 BIO 495 Biostatistics (3 Credits)

 Introduction to statistical methods of health sciences.
 The principles underlying basic methods of statistical analysis are examined, including elementary concepts of probability, descriptive statistics, and statistical estimation and testing.
-Special em

 BIO 497 Introduction to Research (2 Credits)